Microphone preamplifier: Functions

-In addition to providing gain for the microphone signal, a microphone preamplifier as found in a sound mixer or as a discrete component typically also provides power to the microphone in the form of either 24 or 48 volt Phantom power.
+In addition to providing gain for the microphone signal, a microphone preamplifier as found in a sound mixer or as a discrete component typically also provides power to the microphone in the form of either 24 or 48 volt phantom power.

 In use

 A microphone is a transducer and as such is the source of much of the coloration of an audio mix.
 Most audio engineers would assert that a microphone preamplifier also affects the sound quality of an audio mix.
 A preamplifier might load the microphone with low impedance, forcing the microphone to work harder and so change its tone quality.
 A preamplifier might add coloration by adding a different characteristic than the audio mixer's built-in preamplifiers.
-Some microphones, for example condensers, must be used in conjunction with an impedance matching preamplifier to function properly.
+Some microphones, for example condensers, must be used in conjunction with an impedance matching preamplifier to function correctly.

 Some preamplifiers exist as one part of a channel strip, which can include other kinds of audio recording devices such as compressors, equalization (EQ), noise gates, and enhancers.